netdata/netdata/docs/GettingStarted.md

 but there are a few things you can do, like extending the history, to make Netdata work best for your particular needs.

-!!! note If you haven't installed Netdata yet, visit the [installation
-    instructions](../packaging/installer) for details, including our one-liner
-    script that works on almost all Linux distributions.
+> If you haven't installed Netdata yet, visit the [installation instructions](../packaging/installer) for details, including our one-liner script that works on almost all Linux distributions.

 ## Access the dashboard